MorrisMA/MiniCPU-S/README.md

 Synthesis
 ---------

-The objective for the MiniCPU-S to fit into one or two XC9572-xPC84 or XC95108-xPC74 devices.
+The objective is for the MiniCPU-S to fit into one or two XC9572-xPC84 or XC95108-xPC84 devices.
 The MiniCPU-S serial ALU provided at this time meets that objective by fitting into a single XC9572-xPC44 device.
 Special synthesis constraints to achieve the fit are: (1) keep hierarchy - NO; (2) collapsing input limit - 20/21; (3) collapsing